teddyaroca/Summer_2022_bioinformatics/README.md

 In order to download genomes for this workshop, we focussed extracted the accession numbers found in Supp.
 Table 1 (Column "ERR number").
 Then, saved those as TAB separated values with one accession per line.
 Once

+## Donwloading genomes

+## Assembling genomes

-## Annotation
+## Annotation (DONE)

 Here I provide an exmple of how the genomes were annotated prior building a core genome of the sequences selected for this workshop.

-.
 Although there are several tools for this sort of analysis, we will use the most popular:

 **Prokka:** Whole genome annotation is the process of identifying features of interest in a set of genomic DNA sequences, and labelling them with useful information.
 Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.
 More detailed information about Prokka can be found [here](https://pubmed.ncbi.nlm.nih.gov/24642063/).

-To install Prokka using conda, copy and paste the code below after creating and activating the Prokka conda environment:
+To install Prokka using conda, copy and paste the code below after creating and activating the Prokka conda environment (**Note: all the software mentioned here has been installed in the cluster already.
+These examples are for running in your local laptop/computer if you want**):

 ```
 conda install -c conda-forge -c bioconda -c defaults prokka